nagydani/seedling/syntax/EXAMPLE01.md

 then delve deeper in the direction of gates and transistors (Sprout and Seed are steps in that direction) or climb higher in the direction of automated proof assistants.
-The main difference from Sprout is that memory and stack management are no longer the programmer's job.
+The main difference from Sprout is that memory and stack management are no longer necessarily the programmer's job.
+Thus, all valid Sprout code is valid Seedling code, but as we shall see, in Seedling we have the option to get rid of a lot of clutter from Sprout.

 ### Example 4: Concise Seedling